KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 As we are rendering in stereo in this tutorial, the two views are the same.

-We will create an ``XrSwapchain`` for each view in the system.
+We will create an :openxr_ref:`XrSwapchain` for each view in the system.
 First, we will resize our color and depth ``std::vector<SwapchainInfo>`` s to match the number of views in the system.
 Next, we set up a loop to iterate through and create the swapchains and all the image views.
 Append the following this code to the ``CreateSwapchains()`` method:

 .. code-block:: cpp